Al Soor Specialist Clinic

 Individualized Care: We believe that each child is unique and faces differing challenges and therefore requires an individualized approach.

-Our Occupational Therapist begins by making an assessment to identify the specific issues a child faces in daily tasks.
-Following the evaluation, objectives are established, and the intervention strategy addresses the priorities of the parent as well.
+Assessment: Our Occupational Therapist begins by making an assessment to identify the specific issues a child faces in daily tasks.
+Following the evaluation, objectives are established, and the intervention strategy also addresses the parent’s priorities.

 Play Therapy: We use engaging, child-friendly techniques and play-based activities to support skill development and promote independence in everyday routines.
 These approaches ensure therapy is both effective and enjoyable for the child.

-One-on-one Setting: Therapy sessions are offered in a one-on-one setting, helping the therapist to focus and address specific challenges the child faces.
+One-on-one Setting: Therapy sessions are offered in a one-on-one setting, which helps the therapist focus and address specific challenges the child faces.

 Parental Involvement: We also actively involve parents during sessions, providing guidance and training to help families implement strategies and use therapeutic tools at home.
 This collaborative approach ensures progress continues beyond the therapy room.